akashnimare/ama/Readme.md

 Huh, so you're interested in knowing more about me?
 The first thing I should mention that I don't have any unique talents.
 I consider myself pretty average.
 My two life principles are - don't give up and work really hard in the right direction.
 That's how I have achieved whatever you see so far.
 Born in a small town in MP, I have humble beginnings.
-Until 2011, The only thing I knew about computers was that it was founded by Charles.
+Until 2011, the only thing I knew about computers was that it was invented by a guy named Charles or something..
 From there, I have taught myself everything.
 I'm still learning.
 I still have to Google the basic stuff like adding inline CSS in HTML :p

 I'm currently buidling [Fold](https://fold.money/) and [Devfolio](https://devfolio.co).